 On Friday, Feb 5, 2010, while the city was distracted by a pending blizzard, a sneak attack vandalized the memorial statute that stood for 97 years (click to read NY Times for that date) in the courtyard at the intersection of Bergen and Academy.
 The statue, while it depicted Peter Stuyvesant, was it was actually a memorial to the founding of the Bergen Colony that became Jersey City. (click photo to enlarge).

-Thus, a un-elected public official, publicly exposed as a profligate spender of public funds, with no ownership rights or legitimate oversight over the statue, arbitrarily destroyed the only monument in the city that marks the place of our beginning.
+Thus the profligate spender of public funds, Charles Epps, under color of his multi-million dollar position as head of the floundering Jersey City school system, has arbitrarily destroyed the only monument in the city that marks the place of our beginning.

 The fourth and last Director-General of New Netherland was the somewhat notorious Peter Stuyvesant.
 A former soldier, he had served as governor of the Dutch Caribbean Island of Curacao, where he lost his right leg.
 The injury left him with the unfortunate nicknames of “Peg Leg Pete” and “Old Silver Nails” from the stick of wood studded with silver nails that was his artificial limb.